Speaker for groups in the UK

 Edith and I; on the trail of an Edwardian traveller in Kosovo - drawing on the adventures which led to my book of the same title.
 In 1900, Europe’s last wilderness was explored by a most unlikely champion, a stout, stubborn Englishwoman who travelled in her tam o’shanter across the Accursed Mountains into Kosovo.
 Edith Durham was dubbed ‘Queen of the Highlanders’ by the Albanians who honoured her for her anthropological writing, her humanitarian aid and her tireless lobbying for their cause.
 One hundred years later, I came to Kosovo and also fell in love with the country.
 Dividing my time between there and London, I thought that no-one would understand my identity crisis; but as I unravelled Edith’s story through archives and museum collections in Britain and retraced Edith’s steps in Kosovo I learned from her what I should do with my life.

 Morocco Blues: why and how Morocco got painted blue [available from March 2021] - this lively lecture draws on my time in Morocco in visits spanning more than 25 years.
 The lecture focuses particularly on the stories behind the blue pigment used for the fishing boats and doorways of photogenic Essaouira on the Moroccan coast, and its long connection with the Jewish community here - once the majority in the town.
 We’ll also hear of Roman adventures (and executions) in producing the special Mogador blue here from murex.
 We see the traditional blue mosaic tiles in the Mokri Palace in Fez and the Majorelle Blue developed and patented by French artist Jacques Majorelle in Marrakech in the 1920s.
 The story of Morocco’s blues thus takes us from Yves Saint-Laurent to a very special snail.

 The Rubbish-Picker's Wife; an unlikely friendship in Kosovo - what happens when you find your community but it's a long way from home.
-The story of what I've learned with, from and about the Roma and Ashkali community over four years of working and living with them in Kosovo.
+The story of what I've learned with, from and about the Roma and Ashkali community over a decade of working and living with them in Kosovo.
 The book of the same title was published in 2015.

 ‘A courageous and skilled shot’; Montenegro’s photographer princess, Ksenia Petrović-Njegoš (1881 – 1960)